The Effects of Data Quality on Machine Learning Performance on Tabular Data: Related Work

-\stitle{Task-dependent data quality.} \textcite{9458690} argue that data quality assessment should not be performed in isolation from the task at hand.
-Our results confirm this for ML-models, as the same ``low'' quality data has a different effect when used to train different models.
+\stitle{Task-dependent data quality} Foroni et al.\ argue that data quality assessment should not be performed in isolation from the task at hand~\cite{Foroni21}.
+Our results confirm this statement for ML models, as the same ``low'' quality data has a different effect when used to train different models.
 Their paper proposes a theoretical framework with a setup similar to our experiments, which evaluates the performance of a task given polluted datasets by various kinds of generated systematic noise.
+The authors considered a multitude of errors in their work, which we can map to the data quality dimensions of our study as follows: completeness (missing values, generation of nulls), consistent representation (synonyms, abbreviations), and feature accuracy (spelling mistakes, permuted words, terms in different languages, numerical variations, scale modifications, arithmetic negations).
 The proposed framework then computes the variation effect factor or the sensitivity factor from the observed results of the task.
-Unlike our work, however, the authors focused only on polluted training and testing data (Scenario~3 in our paper) and the experiments were conducted on a single dataset to evaluate only three models (one per ML-task) namely, Random Forest, k-means, and Linear Least Square.
-The authors made observations that agree with our findings, especially the fact that missing values (completnesses) are a problem for all ML-tasks.
+Unlike our work, however, the authors focused only on polluted training and testing data~(Scenario~3 in our paper) and the experiments were conducted on a single dataset to evaluate only three models~(one per ML task) namely, Random Forest, $k$-means, and Linear Least Square.
+The authors made observations that agree with our findings, especially the fact that missing values (completeness) are a problem for all ML tasks.

-\stitle{Data cleaning.} \textcite{LiRBZCZ21} investigated the impact of cleaning training data, i.e., improving its quality, on the performance of classification algorithms.
+\stitle{Data cleaning} Li et al.\ investigated the impact of cleaning training data,~i.e., improving its quality, on the performance of classification algorithms~\cite{LiRBZCZ21}.
 They obtained a clean version of the training data instead of systematically polluting it, as we did in this work.
-This effort yielded the CleanML benchmark.
-Furthermore, in their work, the robustness of the data cleaning method had an additional influence on how the classification performance changed with a training data of a higher quality.
-They focused on five error types: missing values, outliers, duplicates, in-consistencies, and mislabels.
-These error types are among the most popular error types, and thus some of them correspond to the data quality dimensions in our study.
-The authors observed that cleaning inconsistencies and duplicates is more likely to have low impact, while removing missing values and fix mislabeled data is more likely to improve the classifier prediction.
+Their effort yielded the CleanML benchmark.
+They focused on five error types: missing values, outliers, duplicates, inconsistencies, and mislabels.
+These error types are among the most popular error types, and thus some correspond to the data quality dimensions in our study.
+The authors observed that cleaning inconsistencies and duplicates is more likely to have low impact, while removing missing values and fixing mislabeled data is more likely to improve the classifier prediction.
 These observations align with our findings.